+2. Check out if there are research programs near you.
 Indeed, opportunities don’t exist - you have to create them.
 But don’t take it as plain as there is no opportunity.
 What I mean is that you need to go out and look for these opportunities.

 If you are a high school student residing in New York City, be sure to check out the “New York City Research Mentoring Consortium.”
 This is a program that was put in place by the American Museum of Natural History and includes a ton of programs students can leverage.
 And you may also want to check out some programs put in place by the state.

+3. Don’t give up.
 You don’t have to fret when one opportunity slips away.
 The chances are that you will get another opportunity to take part in research elsewhere.
 Check out for more opportunities by inquiring from your teachers if they could know of any institutions that have research programs.
 The chances are that your teachers know more and could help to get an opportunity on your behalf.

 Also, you can leverage the technology you have at hand - the internet.
 Make good use of Google and try to research some of the best volunteering research opportunities for high school students, and you will have more than enough chances to choose from.
 The bottom line here is to keep trying and never lose hope.
 Rejections are bound to happen, but that’s not the end of the world.

 In case you get accepted in several research institutions, there are a few things you can consider to help you make a rational decision.
 These factors include: